Skip to main content

 Title II Rule on Digital Accessibility

-Accessibility is our Shared Responsibility
+Accessibility is Everyone’s Responsibility

 Background

-Title II of the ADA provides that no qualified person with a disability shall, by reason of such disability, be excluded from participation in or denied the benefits of the servicesprograms, or activities of a State or local government entity.
+Title II of the ADA provides that no qualified person with a disability shall, by reason of such disability, be excluded from participation in or denied the benefits of the services, programs, or activities of a State or local government entity.

-Key Components of the Rule
+Key Requirements of the Rule

 Minimum Requirements and Technical Standard

-ADA Title II specifically covers web content and mobile apps.
-These must follow the minimum technical accessibility standards in Web Content Accessibility Guidelines (WCAG) 2.1 for Level A and Level AA.
-Web content and mobile apps include:
+ADA Title II specifically covers web content and mobile apps, which must follow the minimum technical accessibility standards for Web Content Accessibility Guidelines (WCAG) 2.1, Level AA.

 • Websites and web applications, including electronic documents hosted on them